nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list of contacts
-2. AddressBook shows a list of persons
+2. HRConnect shows a list of contacts
 3. User requests to add a comment to a specific person in the list
-4. AddressBook adds comment to the person
+4. HRConnect adds comment to the person

     Use case ends.